eecs-330/winter2020/pages/reflections.md

 In short, PMs were great with coding and UX/UI feedback, but were less effective in helping students' develop, evaluate, and critique their app design concepts.

-## Final Project Components
+## Final Projects
+Many students really wanted to work with each other a priori and had project ideas coming into the class.
+Given this, I allowed quite a bit of studio-shuffling to accommodate students' interests.
+I figured that if they were invested in their ideas, they'd be more likely to work hard and have team harmony.
+I also opted not to have a course theme -- students could pursue any idea.

+### Components
 The components were useful in providing guidance for what constituted a final deliverable, and probably a necessity in a course of this size (~140 -> 32 team projects spanning 8 studios).
 However several students mentioned that checking the component boxes did not always align with their vision for their app.
 As such, a lot of energy went to making their app fit with the assessment instrument versus thinking more broadly.
 As one student expressed:

 {:.quote.slim}
 > I found the components part of the Project to be a hindrance: our group had to bend around to meet component criteria instead of developing the web app out to its full creative potential.

 # 4. Post-Course Questionnaire Responses
 I gave students a questionnaire on the last day of class.
-Of 140 people, 33 filled it out.
+Of ~140 people, 33 filled it out.
 Moreover, there is an overrepresentation of people who actually attend lecture who have filled out the form.

 ## Strengths
 What did you see as the strengths of the class?